umitkablan/vim-auf/README.md

 * Alternatively you can append program location to $PATH environment variable before starting VIM

-Remember that when no formatter programs exists for a certain filetype, vim-auf falls back by default to indenting, retabbing and removing trailing whitespace.
+Remember that when no formatter programs exists for a certain filetype, AUF falls back by default to indenting, retabbing and removing trailing whitespace.
 This will fix at least the most basic things, according to vim's indentfile for that filetype.

-When you have installed the formatter you need, you can format the entire buffer with the command `:Auf!`.
+When you have installed the formatter you need, you can format the *entire* buffer with the command `:Auf!`.
 You can provide the command with a file type such as `:Auf json`, otherwise the buffer's filetype will be used.

 Some formatters allow you to format only a part of the file, for instance `clang-format` and